-Veteran coach Jim Aller is entering his fifth season at the helm of the men’s basketball program in 2013-2014.
+Veteran coach Jim Aller is entering his sixth season at the helm of the men’s basketball program in 2014-15.
 In addition to his coaching duties, Aller serves as assistant athletic director.
 Aller is passionate about developing his players into well-rounded young men, and seeks to provide them with life skills that they can take with them after graduation.

 “I am dedicated to leading teams to maximize their potential as athletes and people by inspiring the highest level of player commitment and performance,” Aller said.
 "I want the players that graduate to be prepared to be servant-leaders as they begin their professional careers.
 I am committed to developing people, both academically and spiritually; I believe that basketball can be used as a great tool aid in this process”.